surfiniaburger/Narrative-Forge/README.md

 3.  **Generate Story:** With a click of a button, Narrative Forge sends your image, persona, and story prompts to a generative AI model.
 4.  **View Your Comic:** The AI generates a unique, comic book-style image for each line of your narrative, maintaining your likeness across the panels.
 The resulting storyboard is displayed at the bottom of the screen.

+## Setup and Running Locally

+### Prerequisites
+*   A Google Gemini API key.
+*   A local web server.
+[Node.js](https://nodejs.org/) users can easily install `serve` via `npm`.

+### Installation & Setup

+1.  **Clone or download the project files.**

+2.  **Set up your API Key:**
+    The application loads the Gemini API key from the server's environment variables.
+You will need to configure this on the server you use to host the files.
+For local development, you can use a tool that loads `.env` files.

+3.  **Start a local server:**
+    This project uses modern browser features like import maps and can be run without a complex build step.
+Simply serve the project's root directory with any static file server.

+    If you have Node.js installed, you can use the `serve` package for a quick setup:
+    ```bash
+    # Install serve globally
+    npm install -g serve

+    # Run the server from the project's root directory
+    serve
+    ```

+4.  **Open the application:**
+    Once the server is running, open your web browser and navigate to the local address it provides (e.g., `http://localhost:3000`).

 ---

 ## Development Changelog

 This log is maintained to track significant changes, architectural decisions, and bug fixes to avoid regressions and repetitive work.

+### UI Layout Refinement & GIF Export Enhancements

+*   **Fixed Result Panel Overflow:** Resolved a UI bug where the export buttons could overlap with the generated comic strip.
+    *   **Action:** The results panel was re-architected using a horizontal flexbox layout.
+The "Export" buttons have been moved to a dedicated sidebar on the right, providing a cleaner, more organized interface and preventing any future layout conflicts.
+The comic strip is now horizontally scrollable to accommodate a large number of frames.
+*   **Improved GIF Export Quality:** The GIF export functionality was significantly upgraded to produce more professional and consistent animations.
+    *   **Action:** All frames are now normalized to a 512x512 pixel canvas.
+A letterboxing technique has been implemented to ensure that images of varying aspect ratios are contained within the frame without being cropped, filling the excess space with a white background.
+This results in a smoother viewing experience without jarring size changes.

 ### Prompt Engineering & Default Story Update